isaacyakl/brandojs/README.md

   images, // Array of image URLS
-  10000, // Time in milliseconds between background changes 3000, // Duration in milliseconds that the transition animation should take "ease-in-out", // The transition animation type true, // Whether to cycle through the backgrounds randomly or not "fixed" // Background attachment type
+  10000, // Time in milliseconds between background changes 3000, // Duration in milliseconds that the transition animation should take true // Whether to cycle through the backgrounds randomly or not );
-);
 ```